 Please wear comfortable and athletic clothing.
 Closed toe shoes, preferably tennis shoe/sneaker.

 My insurance has strict limits on how many physical therapy visits I have per year.
 What options do I have when my benefits run out?

 A large percentage of our practice is performed on a “cash pay” basis.
+You can convert to cash pay if your insurer limits the number of visits they will pay towards.
 Moreover, we will work with you specifically by providing a thorough “home exercise program” with appropriate “upgrades” to allow you to do much of the work on your own.